martinjurkov/movie-seat-booking-app/README.md

 Users should be able to:

  - by clicking on the title or picture see details about specific movie and movie trailer
- - by clicking on booking button be able to choose movie and seats by user's choice
+ - by clicking on booking button be able to choose movie and seats by his/her choice

 ## Things I Wish I Would Have Done